 Moloka`i: Not really designed for tourists.

 Dangers: Break-ins occur at isolated beaches and trailheads – don’t leave valuables in your car.
-Violent crime is rare, and there are less guns around than in the rest of the US.
+Violent crime is rare, and there are fewer guns around than in the rest of the US.
 Smile and live aloha and you’ll be fine.
 Walk around with an attitude and people will take offense.

-Hot/cold, wet and dry: Winter’s are slightly cooler and wetter, but the islands all have their own micro-climates.
+Hot/cold, wet and dry: Winters are slightly cooler and wetter, but the islands all have their own micro-climates.
 Locals think that 70 degrees F is cold and will wear coats.
 Windward sides tend to be wet, leeward sides hot and dry.
 If the trade-winds die down this reverses itself.
 Hottest time is generally August-November.
-Surf season: the south swell comes between Mother’s Day and Halloween, and is the best for long boarders, beginners, and recreational surfers.
+Surf season: the south swell comes between Mother’s Day and Halloween, and is the best for long borders, beginners, and recreational surfers.
 The huge winter waves can come anytime between Thanksgiving and the beginning of March.
 Pro contests are clustered around the holidays.

 Money: ATM’s are plentiful.
 Banks can exchange Yen and Euros, but few other currencies.